Local workers - Hours worked - Health Care and Social Assistance

 51.9% of Health Care and Social Assistance local workers in the Gunnedah Shire are employed part-time and 46.9% are employed full-time.

-Hours Worked statistics shows the distribution of employment hours in Gunnedah Shire across each industry sector.
+Hours Worked statistics shows the distribution of employment hours in the Gunnedah Shire across each industry sector.
 Full-time employment is considered 35-hours and over.

 The hours worked by employed people in a particular industry depend on a number of factors: